 Applicants are encouraged to offer middle-class broadband service plans.
-If applicants choose to provide such a plan, it must be offered to all non-CAI locations in their respective project areas.
+If applicants choose to provide such a plan, it must be offered to all residential locations in their respective Proposed Project areas.
 Applicants that seek to offer this plan must provide information about the plan in its application.
 Each plan will be scored according to the criteria in Section 5.